Science and Innovation Advisory Committee

 • environmental research disciplines and innovation applications

-• environmental research and innovation provider communities
+• environmental research and innovation delivery communities

 • environmental research and innovation user communities, including business and policy